Kiril-Mordan/reusables/.paa/release_notes/package_auto_assembler.md

 # Release notes

+### 0.5.17

+    - minor fixes for problems with missing optional files

 ### 0.5.16

     - default readme plus dynamic list of published packages with links to destination for github and azure templates